 license per Florida Statute 626.860.
 Note: This does not exempt

 attorneys from the state examination if an adjuster license is applied

 - Upon licensure, a public adjuster must be appointed in his or her own name, or by a public adjuster or a public adjusting firm.
-A public adjuster can only have one appointment.

 - Cannot hold more than one adjuster license at a time.